 1. Bring black-eyed peas to a brief boil in salted water, then reduce heat to a simmer until tender (about 45 minutes to one hour).

 2. Meanwhile, slice off the top third of two heads of garlic crosswise.
 Coat it with olive oil and sprinkle with kosher salt and black pepper.
 Roast the garlic at 400 degrees in a toaster oven until the cloves are soft and slightly caramelized.
-If you have a toaster oven, definitely use it for this.

 3. Load the cooked black-eyed peas, roasted garlic, and all other ingredients in a food processor and pulse until thoroughly combined, and serve.